vlutton/encore-ui/CONTRIBUTING.md

 We like to at least comment on, if not accept, pull requests within three business days (and, typically, one business day).
 We may suggest some changes or improvements or alternatives, so **make sure there is time for review in your release plan**.

+### Finalizing a Pull Request

+Occasionally a PR will receive comments and/or requests for changes before we merge it in.
+These changes should be submitted as new commits on the existing PR.

+Once we are happy with the final state of the PR, we will write "LGTM" or "Looks good to me" as a comment, and ask that you squash all of your commits down into one or two.
+We normally do this as follows:

+ 1. `git rebase -i HEAD~x` where x = number of commits you've made on the branch/PR
+ 2. mark `f` or `s` for all commits
+ 3. Update the latest master and do `git rebase master` on your branch, now that everything has been summed up into one or two commits
+ 4. `git push -f` to force push your branch up to Github

+Once Travis completes the tests on the rebased branch, we'll merge in the PR.

 ## Right to Revert

 Once the contribution has been merged into the repo, if any issues arise in the integration environment or upon subsequent feedback, the contribution may be reverted.